MeriMorganov/Breakout/README.md

 ## PSD
 This folder contains my photoshop projects that I used to draw the images for the game.

+## Assets
+This folder contains the core of the project.
+The scripts, images and other files

+## Assets/Scripts
+This is where the C# code is kept.

 ## About

 These projects are used to showcase my portfolio as a Software Engineer with a bit of an art side.